 Example Calculations

 We will base these examples on 1,000 lumens and 3,000 lumens.
 110 lumens per watt is a good mid-range figure to use for LED efficiency.
-These flashlights are operating in what's called a 1S configuration because there's not any more than one battery cell, so there cannot be any cells in series.
-So that means they're operating at the nominal voltage range of 3.7 volts.
+These flashlights are operating in what's called a 1S configuration, so that means they're operating at the nominal voltage range of 3.7 volts.
+Considering these numbers, a mid-range high-brightness flashlight will draw about 9 watts (2.46A) from the battery while extremely bright flashlights that can light up entire fields at 3 a.m. will draw around 27 watts (7.37A) from the battery cell.

 For our cell comparison, we’ll use:

-- EVE INR21700/50PL: ~5000 mAh (minimum 4800 mAh), ≤ 7 mΩ AC impedance
+• EVE INR21700/50PL: ~5000 mAh (minimum 4800 mAh), ≤ 7 mΩ resistance

-- Reliance INR21700-RS40: 4000 mAh, ≤ 4 mΩ ACIR
+• Reliance INR21700-RS40: 4000 mAh, ≤ 4 mΩ resistance

 Resistance and Power Loss